Insights

 This is the deeper issue, and it explains why the alerts felt so poor.

+Bark appeared to flag isolated messages.
+Single lines.
+Individual phrases.
+Moments pulled away from the conversation around them.
 In my experience, that is not how kids communicate and it is not how the risks parents worry about usually appear.

 They communicate through tone, repetition, escalation, silence, inside jokes, group dynamics, and shifts over time.